Postal codes

 Postal Code Lookup

-Type an address or place to get its postal code, or type a postal / ZIP code (add a country to be sure, e.g. “10001 US”) to see where it lands on the map.
+Enter an address or place to get its postal code, or enter a postal / ZIP code (add a country to be sure, e.g. “10001 US”) to see where on the map it points.
 One box, both directions.

 One box, two questions

-A postal code (called a ZIP code in the US, a postcode in the UK and many other countries, a PLZ in Germany, a CAP in Italy and so on) is a short string that the postal service uses to route mail to a delivery area.
+A postal code — the ZIP code in the US, the postcode in the UK, the PLZ in Germany, the CAP in Italy — is the short code a postal service uses to route mail to the right delivery area.
 This tool answers both everyday questions about them.
-Going forward, you type an address or place — “20 W 34th St, New York” or “Eiffel Tower” — and it returns the postal code attached to that spot.
-Going backward, you type the code itself and it shows the area (or areas) the code covers, with a map.
-If your search looks like a code, it is treated as a code; if it looks like words, it is treated as a place.
-You can always add a country to remove any doubt.
+Going forward, type an address or place (“20 W 34th St, New York” or “Eiffel Tower”) to get the postal code for that spot.
+Going backward, type the code itself to see the area, or areas, it covers, with a map.
+A search that looks like a code is treated as a code; words are treated as a place.
+Add a country to remove any doubt.

 How to use it